top of page

 What Makes Maine So Unique?

-Aside from the visible attributes that make Maine “Maine,” there are things you can’t exactly see that make Maine special, too.
+Aside from the visible attributes that make Maine “Maine,” there are things you can’t exactly see that make Maine one of the best places to visit.
 If you’ve ever been to New England, you may have noticed there’s a different “vibe” there than most other places in the United States.
-It’s just more chill and relaxed.
-This especially rings true for Maine.
-It is hands-down one of the most friendly and relaxed places I’ve ever traveled to.
-People just live different there- more slowly and more simply.
-It’s a pleasant change of pace for sure!
+In fact, one of the best things about Maine is its chill and relaxed vibe.
+It’s also hands-down one of the most friendly places I’ve ever traveled to, which is a good reason in itself to visit.
+People just live different there -- more slowly and more simply.
+It's a pleasant change of pace and makes for the best time!

 Bar Harbor, ME & Acadia National Park